AllenHeartcore/ECE411_UIUC23fa/mp1/README.rst

 For this exercise, you will write a testbench to verify an unsigned integer add-shift multiplier for use in an 8-bit computer.
 The multiplier is described in ``mp1/multiplier/hdl/add_shift_multiplier.sv``.
-In this exercise, you will:

-1. Design a test bench to verify this design.
+In this exercise, you will design a test bench to verify this design.
+There are no RTL bugs in the multiplier.

-2. While verifying, notice the given RTL design has bugs.
-Your submission must have these bugs fixed for full credit.

 Specification
 -------------